grecoe/MoveAzureVirtualMachine/README.md

 3. Create a snapshot of the os disk of the source machine.
 4. Create a managed disk from the snapshot.
     - <b>You will be prompted to confirm the move when the scritpt runs. </b>
+5. Determine if the destination resource group exists, if not create it.
+6. Determine if the virtual network exists, if not create it.
-5. Copy the managed disk to the identified resource group in the destination subscription.
+7. Copy the managed disk to the identified resource group in the destination subscription.
-6. Set the context to the destination subscription.
+8. Set the context to the destination subscription.
-7. Create the virtual machine
+9. Create the virtual machine
     - New Virtual Machine will have the same:
         - Disk Size
         - VM SKU